Download This Sample

 - The Pilgrim leader, Governor William Bradford, organized the first Thanksgiving feast in the year 1621 and invited the neighboring Wampanoag Indians to the feast.

 - The first Thanksgiving feast was held in the presence of around ninety Wampanoag Indians and it lasted three days.

 - President George Washington issued the first national Thanksgiving Day Proclamation in the year 1789 and again in 1795.

 - Sarah Josepha Hale, an editor with Ladies’ Magazine, started a Thanksgiving campaign in 1827.
 Due to her efforts, in 1863 Thanksgiving was observed as a day for national thanksgiving and prayer.

-- Abraham Lincoln issued a ‘Thanksgiving Proclamation’ on third October 3, 1863 and officially set aside the last Thursday of November as the national day for Thanksgiving.
-Before President Lincoln made this happen, each president used to make an annual proclamation to specify the day when Thanksgiving was to be held.
+October 3, 1863, and officially set aside the last Thursday of November as the national day for Thanksgiving.
+Before President Lincoln made this happen, each president used to make an annual proclamation to specify the day when Thanksgiving would be held.

 - Congress passed an official proclamation in 1941 and declared that Thanksgiving would be observed as a legal holiday on the fourth Thursday of November every year.